cr3mov/writeups/seccon23-rev-perfect-blu/index.md

 >>>
 ```

-I end up in the same m2ts files and got a lot of occurencies, from now on i assumed that this bytecode is indeed stored in the same file as the stream itself, so i should've parsed it from these files
+I ended up in the same m2ts files and got a lot of occurrences, from now on I assumed that this bytecode is indeed stored in the same file as the stream itself, so I should've parsed it from these files

 ![12](./img/12.png)

-The whole assembled instruction from this asm looks like this.
+The whole assembled instruction from this ASM looks like this.
 ```js
 >───────┐ ┌───────┐ ┌───────> │
 2182 0000 0000 0030 0000 0000 │ !......0....